The Arboretum is a suburban neighborhood in northwest Austin, located just minutes from the CBD, where US-183, Mopac and 360 all converge.

 For an in-depth look into The Arboretum, we turned to AQUILA Principal Ben Tolson, the leasing broker on many of AQUILA’s prime Northwest office properties, including 9500 Arboretum and Braker Pointe I & II.

-Q: What makes the Northwest, and The Arboretum in particular, an appealing hub for major office properties and campuses?
+Q: What makes The Arboretum popular for major office properties and campuses?

 A: As much as Austin has grown, The Arboretum remains at the demographic center of the city.
 If you map where the people are within the city, The Arboretum is at the center.
 On top of that, you have the confluence of US-183, Mopac Expressway and 360, which makes the area accessible from the north, south, east and west.

-Q: What type of office tenants are drawn to The Arboretum?
+Q: What type of office tenants move to The Arboretum?

 A: We see a great mix of tenants – from technology to all varieties of professional services.
 It’s one of Austin’s most established submarkets, and, for that reason, it’s a desirable choice for national and local tenants alike.